Bigriderr/RobloxUsernameGenerator/README.md

 > Allows to choose or not to have numbers in the username
 > Allows to choose or not to have underscores in the username

-**Will get more updates in the future :)**
+Excute this command in a cmd before runnig!:  "pip install requests colorama" **Will get more updates in the future :)**